BlueFS/botexe/README.md

-# botexe
+# BOTEXE
-This is the testing grounds for the botexe for Discord
+This is the testing grounds for the botexe discord application

-# Things to Note
+# What it can do:
-error
+Literally nothing -- yet